 Sign Up For Overflow by Wealthsimple

 If you want to turbocharge your savings, consider getting Overflow by Wealthsimple.
-A fantastic, (and free) feature, Overflow automatically invests excess money from your bank account into a Wealthsimple Invest or Save account.
+A fantastic, (and free) feature, Overflow automatically invests excess money from your bank account into a Wealthsimple Invest or Cash account.
 All you have to do is set an amount of cash you want to keep in your chequing account.
-Once a month, any money on top of that amount will be automatically deposited into your Wealthsimple investing or high-interest savings account.
+Once a month, any money on top of that amount will be automatically deposited into your Wealthsimple Invest or Cash account.
 After the initial set up, you never have to lift a finger.
 Brilliant!

 Use an App